 Measuring analytics didn’t present much of a problem until web design got a bit clunkier.
 With so many sites’ parts staying on one singular URL, the difficulties of analyzing site data go through the roof.
 To combat this, it is best to use a simple yet effective method of designing a site, keeping future measurements in mind.
 This will help owners figure out what works and what doesn’t and actively work on their site to deliver the best experience possible for the best bang for their buck.

 Bringing your site to the next level helps establish and maintain your brand, anything from colors, logos, fonts or slogans will become more prominent and instill themselves in the minds of customers and passersby alike.
-Your site is essentially the face of your company in modern day marketing, making anything presented there stick.
+Your site is essentially the face of your company in modern day marketing, making anything presented there stick, and creative logo design can only help your brand.
 This can help associate your business with certain ideas or notions that you might present yourself with.
 Make no mistake, being associated with words like “trust” and “safety” can go a very long way.